Give the Gift of Art with a RISE ART GIFT CARD

 For the artist, the key is to understand their position.
 The artist's role is to pay attention to the world and to maintain a vision of it.
 It's a task done for others, for those who are focused on different concerns.
 Ultimately, it's a job of observation and awakening.

-Can you describe your creative process, from the initial idea to the final work?
+Can you describe your creative process, from the initial idea to completion?

 My creative process evolves as I mature and as I work on projects related to the concepts I'm exploring.
 I always start with a problem I'm focused on, then choose a process that reveals that problem.